NNIIGGEE/DSA4263_T00/README.md

 ## This project seeks to
 Develop an end-end solution for Voice of Customer analysis to provide insights to end business users using a public customer feedback dataset.
-We applied differnt sentiment analysis tools including sentiment analysis and topic modeling.
+We applied differnt data sciencetools including sentiment analysis and topic modeling.
 The LSTM model is used to predict the sentiments while LDA model was implemented to generate the different topics

 ## See full project
 Use preferred method to open VOC.ipynb file.
 The notebook runs the 2 training pipelines and display the insights gathered.
 It also has a function get_score that takes in new data in csv format and performs predictions on the data.